alexoff13/RIngQueue/googletest/googletest/README.md

 for the simplicity.
 You can choose to use GoogleTest as a shared library (known as a DLL on Windows) if you prefer.

-To compile *gtest* as a shared library, add
+To compile *gtest* as a shared library, push

     -DGTEST_CREATE_SHARED_LIBRARY=1

 to the compiler flags.
 You'll also need to tell the linker to produce a shared library instead - consult your linker's manual for how to do it.

-To compile your *tests* that use the gtest shared library, add
+To compile your *tests* that use the gtest shared library, push

     -DGTEST_LINKED_AS_SHARED_LIBRARY=1